micheldebree/micheldebree.nl/website/content/posts/codingfont/index.md

 tags: ["coding"]
 ---

-_TL;DR_: For coding I use [Jetbrains Mono](https://www.jetbrains.com/lp/mono/), and [Iosevka](https://typeof.net/Iosevka/) in the terminal.
+As a coder (both professionally and for fun), I spend a lot of time looking at monospaced text on a computer screen.
+Using a good font is important to me because it helps in concentration and reduces fatigue.
+I tried different fonts, and settled on [Jetbrains Mono](https://www.jetbrains.com/lp/mono/) for my IDE and text editor, and [Iosevka](https://typeof.net/Iosevka/) for the terminal.

 ## What make a good font?

 ### A unique character

-A good font should also have clear distinctions between characters, for example it should be clear that a `0` is not an `O`, and which is the zero and which the capital O. Another example is `1` and `l`.
+A good font for coding should have clear distinctions between characters, for example it should be clear that a `0` is not an `O`, and which is the zero and which the capital O. Another example is `1` and `l`.
 This is important because in code, it is not always clear from the context if something is a number or a letter, and computers are very picky.
 If you ever typed in a long wifi password a couple of times before realizing that zero was actually a capital O, you know what I mean.

 ### All widths are equal